-If you’re interested in the science, the reason for some men being better beard growers is down to a hormonal chemical called dihydrotestosterone ( DHT).
+If you’re interested in the science, the reason some men being better beard growers is down to a hormonal chemical called dihydrotestosterone ( DHT).
 This chemical is often associated with hair loss and is related to testosterone.

 Even if you had more testosterone than Mike Tyson, you couldn’t grow a beard unless it’s converted into DHT.
 Basically, it depends on how your body reacts to testosterone.
 If you’re fortunate enough to be more sensitive to it, your beard will grow faster and thicker.

-The most difficult part of cultivating a beard is the first 4-6-week stage in which you simply…just stop shaving!
+The most difficult part of cultivating a beard is the first 4 to the 6-week stage in which you simply just stop shaving!
 You should not shave at all for the first month!
 Don’t be tempted to start shaving or sculpting during this full time as it could hinder later efforts.
 If you’ve ever grown a beard yourself, you will know how itchy it can sometimes feel.
 If the itching persists, a definite help is to apply a moisturizing cream or oil to the affected areas.

 Our recommendation for beard shampoo is Professor Fuzzworthy’s Beard SHAMPOO with All Natural Oils From Tasmania Australia at Amazon.

 During the first month, you will realize that growing a beard requires commitment!
 So psych yourself up, get your big-boy pants on and join the billions of hairy-faced gents around the planet!

 In the early days of growing a beard, you may receive some negative feedback from friends and family.
 But don’t let this deter you!
-Many fellas prefer to start their facial hair while on vacation or even while sick so as to avoid those annoying daily comments, that are bound to drive you nuts!
+Many men prefer to start their facial hair while on vacation or even while sick.
+This will help you to avoid those annoying daily comments that are bound to drive you nuts!